pollfish/docs/terms/subscriptions.md

 ### 3. No refund after Subscription or Renewal

-Payments made on the Subscription and/or any Renewal Date, are not refundable in any case, not even in case where the Subscriber cancels the Subscription or where the Subscriber has chosen not to use the Credits
+Payments made on the Subscription and/or any Renewal Date, are not refundable in any case, not even in case where the Subscriber cancels the Subscription or where the Subscriber has chosen not to use the Credits.

 ### 4. Part of Researcher Terms of Use